AMC Gremlin: Australia

 Badged as a "Rambler" this test car was converted from LHD to RHD for evaluation purposes.

 AMC exported a fully built Gremlin to its Australian partner, Australian Motor Industries (AMI) of Port Melbourne, Victoria in 1970 for evaluation purposes.
 (AMI assembled and marketed other AMC models since 1961.)
-The evaluation model was painted in AMC's "Big Bad Orange" and was converted from left-hand drive to right-hand drive by Sydney Toyota dealer Bill Buckle Pty Ltd. The car featured AMC's 232 CID six-cylinder engine and a three-speed manual transmission.
+The evaluation model was painted in AMC's "Big Bad Orange" and was converted from left-hand drive to right-hand drive by Sydney Toyota dealer Bill Buckle Pty Ltd. The car featured AMC's 232 CID I6 engine and a three-speed manual transmission.
 The car was presented at the 1970 Sydney Motor Show to gauge interest and test the market.

 The car was featured on the front cover of the November 1970 issue of Australia's top motoring magazine, Wheels magazine.
 The magazine's review pointed to the likelihood that the "local content" requirements would force the price up to that of the high-priced, Australian-assembled Hornet, and probably price the car out of the market.

 For marketing purposes, it was branded as a "Rambler Gremlin" in keeping with the use of the Rambler marque for all AMC vehicles sold in Australia despite that Rambler as a brand was retired in the United States at the end of the 1969 model year.
 However, no Gremlin models were put into production in Australia.

 Right-hand-drive Gremlins were imported into Australia by U.S. servicemen.